babykunth/messenger-JSON-viewer-unicode/README.md

 ## What's new?

- - Support for decoding new Vietnamese Unicode characters.
+ - Support for decode Vietnamese Unicode characters.

 ### Technical Stack